 The evolution of the homo genre has been such a vertiginous race that it is an event unparalleled on our planet, since we had never seen anything like it on the evolutionary scale of any kind.
 This rapid progress has been observed through the measurements of the skulls found by the paleoanthropologists.
-In a period of 2.5 million years the brain size of our genre has tripled, from 650 cc to 1450 cc.
+In a period of 2.5 million years the brain size of our genre In a period of 2.5 million years, the brain size of our genre has more than doubled, from 650 cc to 1450 cc.
 This race was initiated by the Homo habilis, first manufacturer of stone utensils, which began the Paleolithic and incidentally earned the title of first Homo.

 However, for 40,000 years ago, when Homo sapiens arrived in Europe, this measurement has already become ineffective for the short time that has elapsed, insufficient to appreciate any variation in the size of our brain mass.
 Since then, instead, we have resorted to observing the cultural evolution of our species.
 So human progress is measured through his work, thought, beliefs and response to the environment.
 That is, its weapons, utensils, painting, sculpture, architecture, literature, religion, philosophy, commerce, science, technology and lately for its notorious responsibility in the modification of the Earth system.

 The Earth system is a science that encompasses chemistry, physics, biology, mathematics, and applied science that treats our planet as an integrated system and seeks to understand the physical, chemical, biological, and human interactions that determine past, present, and future states from the earth.